- Food and Cooking»

 Gelatine – Made by boiling animal bones, skin and ligaments.
 Agar agar, carrageenan and pectin can be used instead.

 E120 (Cochineal) – A natural red food colouring made from the cochineal insect.
-The food colouring carmine is made from cochineal.
+The food colouring carmine is also made from cochineal.

 Albumen/albumin – Egg white.